11 Tips for Organising your Christmas Party for the office

 Choose the type of event

-Most Christmas events are evening affairs, so a lunchtime event may be easier to book.
+Most Christmas parties are evening affairs, so a lunchtime event may be easier to book.
 It really does depend on what you are looking to achieve.
 If your event is still, fairly, serious and you want people to remember the content as well as the event, something earlier in the day may be a better option.

 Who else can help you with this, from within your organisation?
 Even having someone as a fresh pair of eyes will help ensure you get things right.
 Ideally someone with some experience of events, so they will know the things you don’t know you don’t know.